Employment law changes from April 2026 (UK): SSP reform and day-one leave rights (now in force)

 Government consultation page: https://www.gov.uk/government/consultations/make-work-pay-leave-for-bereavement-including-pregnancy-loss

-What employers should do now (before April 2026)
+What employers should do now (ahead of April 2026)

 HR policy updates to complete before 6 April 2026